Published on Brock University (http://www.brocku.ca)

 MA (Dramatic Literature), University of British Columbia

-PhD (Theatre Studies), Graduate Centre for Study of Drama, University of Toronto
+PhD (Theatre Studies), Centre for Drama, Theatre and Performance Studies, University of Toronto

 Telephone: 905.688.5550 ext.
 4496

 Natalie is a theatre and performance studies researcher with specializations in contemporary theatre and performance in the Americas, Latina/o Canadian performance, performance and social action, performance and war, as well as immersive simulations and reenactment culture.
 She is an adjunct faculty member of the Graduate Program in Theatre and Performance Studies at York University and the University of Toronto’s Centre of Drama, Theatre and Performance Studies.
 She serves on the editorial boards of Theatre Survey, the flagship journal of the American Society of Theatre Research, and Canadian Theatre Review (for which she served as Views and Reviews co-editor with Jenn Stephenson from 2009-2014).